danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 The performance of a risk prediction models may be evaluated through:

--   discrimination: the ability of the model to identify patients with and without the outcome.
+-   discrimination: it is the ability to differentiate between subjects who have the outcome by a certain time point and subjects who do not.
 It requires the coefficients (or the log of the hazard ratios) of the developed risk prediction model to be evaluated.

 -   calibration: the agreement between observed and predicted probabilities.
 It requires the baseline (cumulative) hazard or survival.

 -   overall performance measures: as a combination of discrimination and calibration and/or as a measure of the explained variation;